-- 1. Turn the key to "ON". - 2.
-If the warning light does not come on, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on, have a Yamaha dealer inspect the electrical circuit.

-Do not operate the engine if it is overheated.
+- Do not operate the motorcycle until you know that the engine oil level is sufficient. - Do not operate the engine if it is overheated.